sjbrown/misc_work/resolution_cards/notes.md

  * If you spend time merely watching carefully (and without distractions) when someone succeeds in a skill, you can start it out with 3 red cards on top
  * If someone spends time teaching you the basics, you can start it out with 2 red cards on top
  * *Idea:* DM can choose to put a **personality-block-card** on a skill in critical or repeated failures
   * Your character fucks up so bad, that they think there's something wrong with them.
-Anxiety / etc.
+Anxiety, Frustration, etc.

 ### Analysis